geethikaaa/Face-Filter-using-Face-Recognition/README.md

  ![](Images/editimage3.png)

-Filter button is used to add colourful backgrounds
+Filter button is used to add colourful backgrounds.I take a sample one which is blur filter.
+It looks like this-

  ![](Images/editimage4.png)